What is the Texture of Cassava Pone

 - 1 ½ cups brown sugar

-- 6 tablespoon softened butter, use non-dairy for vegan option
+- 6 tablespoons softened butter (use non-dairy butter for a vegan option)

-- 3 cups evaporated milk (2, 12oz tins) or coconut milk for vegan option
+- 3 cups evaporated milk (equivalent to two 12oz tins, or use coconut milk for a vegan option)

 Instructions